 The herbarium specimens are digitized with the help of Herbscanner and Nikon D810 Camera that produce high resolution images and together with the label information recorded in the database, they are uploaded in the website which is open to the public through plantdatabase.kath.gov.np.
 This method helps to protect the valuable herbarium specimens for their long term preservation due to less frequent handling and also makes them easily accessible.
 So, online data raise awareness of natural historical collections and open these rich resources to education and research.

-National Herbarium and Plant Laboratories have digitized a total of 63,102 herbarium specimens till now among them 33,032 specimens are available online in the plantdatabase.gov.np.
+National Herbarium and Plant Laboratories have digitized more than 63,000 herbarium specimens till now, among them a total of 60,591 herbarium specimens are available online in the plantdatabase.kath.gov.np.

 Link to our Plant Database http://plantdatabase.kath.gov.np/